 Under the Proposed Action, federally listed T&E species are unlikely to be significantly affected.
 No currently federally listed species were observed during field surveys on or in the immediate vicinity of the Project Area.
 One insect, the monarch butterfly, is federally listed as a candidate species and was observed in the Project Site.
 This species was observed throughout the Project site.
-Additionally, milkweed (Asclepias spp.), where this species lays its eggs, was observed sporadically along agricultural field and farm pond margins.
+Additionally, milkweed (Asclepias spp.), where this species lays its eggs, were observed sporadically along agricultural field and farm pond margins.
 No eggs or larvae were observed.

 Roosting habitat for the NLEB, and the candidate TCB are present within the Project Site; however, no individuals of the two species were captured during the presence/absence mist-net survey performed per federal guidance.
 Some potential bat habitat will be lost.
-Of the approximate148.8 acres of potential summer roosting habitat for the northern long-eared bat, approximately 26.0 acres of good, 35.8 acres of marginal, and 54.0 acres of poor bat habitat will be removed.
-Tree clearing would be conducted only during the winter window (October 15 - March 31) when federally and state listed bats, as well as the TCB, are not present.
+Of the approximately 148.8 acres of potential summer roosting habitat for the NLEB, approximately 26.0 acres of good, 35.8 acres of marginal, and 54.0 acres of poor bat habitat will be removed.
+Tree clearing would be conducted only during the winter window (October 15 - March 31) when federally and state-listed bats, as well as the TCB, are not present.
 Thus, implementing the Proposed Action will not adversely impact these species.

 While it is unknown whether whooping cranes utilize the project study area as a stopover point during migration, the site does occur in the center of the documented migration route for the Wisconsin-Florida population.
 No evidence of the species was observed during the March 2023 site investigation, and it is likely that whooping cranes would prefer to utilize the large wetlands and neighboring croplands along the Tennessee River to the east.
 Since the population that migrates through Tennessee is listed as a non-essential experimental population, individuals are treated as a threatened species on National Wildlife Refuge and National Park land but as a proposed species on private land.
 However, whooping cranes are still entitled to protections under the Migratory Bird Treaty Act (MBTA) and state laws.
-Due to the unlikely nature of whooping cranes utilizing the project study area as a stopover site during migration, development of the site would likely cause little to no adverse impacts to the species.
+Due to the unlikely nature of whooping cranes utilizing the project study area as a stopover site during migration, development of the site would likely cause little to no impacts to the species.

-Consultation with USFWS under Section 7 of the Endangered Species Act is underway.
+Consultation with under Section 7 of the Endangered Species Act is complete and concurrence was received on December 19th, 2023 (Appendix E).
 Due to probable absence of the NLEB and TCB bats as determined by mist net survey efforts, TVA has determined that the proposed actions may affect, but are not likely to adversely affect to the NLEB.
 For similar reasons, TVA has determined that proposed actions would not jeopardize the continued existence of the tricolored bat.
 Due to the lack of impacts to potential roosting habitat and lack of captures during mist-net surveys, TVA has also determined that the proposed actions may affect but are not likely to adversely affect the gray bat.
+On December 21, 2023, USFWS concurred with TVA's determination thus completing the consultation process.